Plant Toxicity

 Poinsettias

-the belief that the poinsettia is toxic is somewhat of an urban legend as this common Christmas plant is actually fairly benign.
+The belief that the poinsettia is toxic is somewhat of an urban legend as this common Christmas plant is actually fairly benign.
 The milky sap produced can cause oral irritation and mild stomach upset but these symptoms are typically self limiting and do not require veterinary intervention.

 Holly